DHTMLX/docs-kanban/docs/guides/working_with_server.md

 # Working with server

-JS Kanban allows to work both with the client and server data.
+JavaScript Kanban allows to work both with the client and server data.
 The widget doesn't have any special requirements for the backend.
 It can be easily connected with any backend platform which supports the REST API (RESTful API).

 :::info
 By default, the widget is shipped with the built-in **Go** and **Node** backend.
 But you can use your custom server scripts as well